tufts-carpentries/python-novice-gapminder/_episodes/16-data-frames.md

 > ~~~
 > {: .python}

+{: .challenge}

+> ## Practice with Selection
+>
+> Assume Pandas has been imported and the Gapminder GDP data for Europe has been loaded.
+> Write an expression to select each of the following:
+>
+> 1. GDP per capita for all countries in 1982.
+> 2. GDP per capita for Denmark for all years.
+> 3. GDP per capita for all countries for years *after* 1985.
+> 4. GDP per capita for each country in 2007 as a multiple of
+>     GDP per capita for that country in 1952.

 > ## Using Functions With Conditionals in Pandas
 >
 > Functions will often contain conditionals.
 Here is a short example that